EMazzaglia/target-api/README.md

 ### Development with Docker

-The following commands will build and run all you need to start working on the base, without any other installation requirements.
+The following commands will build and run all you need to start working on the project, without any other installation requirements.
 Important: if you already have postgres running locally, you'll need to kill the service before run `docker-compose up`.

 ```
 docker-compose --env-file .env.dev build